Neural Luenberger state observer for nonautonomous nonlinear systems: Numerical case studies

 which may be transformed to the x-coordinates as

 We implement this analytical estimator \eqref{eq:Bernard_x_sol} to establish a performance baseline.
-The results, shown in Figure \ref{fig:bioreactor_compare} and Table \ref{tab:bioreactor_compare}, confirm that this explicit solution achieves the lowest estimation error, especially in predicting $\tilde{x}_1$, where it achieves roughly a 1.5-fold stronger result, in comparison to NLOX, EKF, and SMO.
-In contrast, its performance for estimating $\tilde{x}_2$ is similar to that of the NLOX, EKF, and SMO.
+The results, shown in Figure \ref{fig:bioreactor_compare} and Table \ref{tab:bioreactor_compare}, confirm that this explicit solution achieves the lowest estimation error, particularly for $\tilde{x}_1$, where it performs approximately 1.5 times better than NLOX, EKF, and SMO.
+In contrast, its performance in estimating $\tilde{x}_2$ is comparable to that of NLOX, EKF, and SMO.